ivmai/bdwgc/docs/porting.md

 operating system:

   * `MACH_TYPE` - Defined to a string that represents the machine architecture.
-Usually just the macro name used to identify the architecture, but enclosed in quotes.
+This is just the macro name used to identify the architecture, but enclosed in quotes.
   * `OS_TYPE` - Defined to a string that represents the operating system name.
-  Usually just the macro name used to identify the operating system, but enclosed in quotes.
+  This is just the macro name used to identify the operating system, but enclosed in quotes.
   * `CPP_WORDSZ` - The address (also referred simply as "word") size in bits as a constant suitable for preprocessor tests, i.e. without casts or